FrazerClews/sudo/README.md

 The distribution is sudo-M.m.tar.gz where `M` is the major version number and `m` is the minor version number.
 BETA versions of sudo may also be available.
 If you join the `sudo-workers` mailing list you will get the BETA announcements (see the `Mailing lists` section below).

 ## What's new

-See the NEWS file for a list of major changes in this release.
+See the [NEWS](./NEWS) file for a list of major changes in this release.
 For a complete list of changes, see the ChangeLog file.
 For a summary of major changes to the current stable release, see the web page, <https://www.sudo.ws/stable.html>.

-If you are upgrading from an earlier version of Sudo, please see the UPGRADE file in the doc directory.
+If you are upgrading from an earlier version of Sudo, please see the [UPGRADE](./doc/UPGRADE) file in the doc directory.

-For a history of sudo please see the HISTORY file in the doc directory.
+For a history of sudo please see the [HISTORY](./doc/HISTORY) file in the doc directory.
-You can find a list of contributors to sudo in the doc/CONTRIBUTORS file.
+You can find a list of contributors to sudo in [CONTRIBUTORS](./docs/CONTRIBUTORS).

 ## Building the release

-Please read the installation guide in the `INSTALL` file before trying to build sudo.
+Please read the installation guide in the [INSTALL](./INSTALL) file before trying to build sudo.
 Pay special attention to the "OS dependent notes" section.

 ## Copyright

 Sudo is distributed under an ISC-style license.
-Please refer to the `LICENSE` file included with the release for details.
+Please refer to the [LICENSE](./doc/LICENSE) file included with the release for details.

 ## Mailing lists